SAG-AFTRA strike: All about the historic protest and how it impacts Hollywood

 Where are the SAG-AFTRA picket lines starting?

-SAG-AFTRA has said that picketing will begin at 9 am PST (9:30 pm IST) in Los Angeles and 12 noon ET (9:30 PM IST) in New York City on 14 July.
+SAG-AFTRA has said that picketing will begin at 9 am (PST) in Los Angeles and 12 noon (ET) in New York City on 14 July.

 Friday 7/14, #SAGAFTRAstrike picketing begins in Los Angeles and New York at 9 PT/12 ET.